Access the latest news, analysis and trends impacting your business.

 Tokenized securities save money, reduce risk and improve client experience, Fintech leaders say.

-Distributed Ledger Technology (DLT) is overhauling repo market infrastructure, according a recent webinar hosted by Broadridge Financial Solutions entitled “DLT in Action: Why Leaders Made the Switch.”
+Distributed Ledger Technology (DLT) is overhauling repo market infrastructure, according to a recent webinar hosted by Broadridge Financial Solutions entitled “DLT in Action: Why Leaders Made the Switch.”
 Participants have seen immediate savings in the “multiple millions of dollars,” explained moderator Horacio Barakat Head of Digital Innovation, Capital Markets at Broadridge.
 The webinar featured a panel of concurring early adopters, including Thomas Sullivan, Managing Director at Société Générale, and Kelly Mathieson, Chief Client Experience Officer at Digital Asset, whose Daml programming language and application framework underpins many DLT-enabled products.
 Both heralded the simplification of operations and reduction of operational costs offered by the technology.

 There has been a “significant uptick” in DLT activity over the past year, Barakat noted before asking panelists to expound on this relatively swift adoption.